Shining a light on mental health

 Four in ten homeless people are affected by mental health problems.
 A statistic that is close to our heart.
 We support St Mungo’s – one of the UK’s leading homelessness charities – on their gardening project, Putting Down Roots.
 A project that uses gardening as an aid to recovery from the issues that can lead to homelessness.
 Together with their team of volunteers, we’ve helped to revive the Castle Park Physic Garden in Bristol and The Quiet Garden in London’s Notting Hill.
 Offering people a safe place to reconnect.
 Recover.
 Grow.
 Through the cultivation and care of each garden’s beautiful grounds.Thrive

-For each Charity Home Candle sold in the UK, Jo Malone Limited will make a donation equal to 75% of the retail price of £47 (less VAT) to support individuals and families affected by mental health problems through dedicated projects with inspirational charities.
+For each Charity Home Candle sold in the UK, Jo Malone Limited will make a donation equal to 75% of the retail price of £48 (less VAT) to support individuals and families affected by mental health problems through dedicated projects with inspirational charities.
 Raising awareness.
 Providing support.
 Empowering people to recover.
 Reconnect.
 Grow.
-The donations will be divided between the following charities: Anna Freud National Centre for Children and Families (16%), Martineau Gardens (4%), NSPCC (48%), Phoenix Futures (6%), the Redhall Walled Garden, SAMH (Scottish Association for Mental Health) (4%), Rotunda Limited (4%), St Mungo’s (8%), Thrive (Society for Horticultural Therapy) (6%) and the Whitworth Art Gallery, The University of Manchester (4%).
+The donations will be divided between the following charities: Anna Freud National Centre for Children and Families (16%), Martineau Gardens (4%), NSPCC (39%), Phoenix Futures (6%), Pieta House (9%), the Redhall Walled Garden (SAMH Scottish Association for Mental Health) (4%), Rotunda Limited (4%), St Mungo’s (8%), Thrive (Society for Horticultural Therapy) (6%) and the Whitworth Art Gallery, The University of Manchester (4%).